 Note: The subject content may be subjected to slight modifications due to updates and improvements.

 - Dr. Luis Dzul López.
-Doctor in Project Engineer Environment, Quality and Prevention.
-Civil Engineer Expert in international cooperation projects.
-Professor Iberoamerican International University.
+Doctor in Project Engineering: Environment, Quality and Safety.
+Civil Engineer.
+Expert in international cooperation projects.
+Professor at the International Iberoamerican University.

 - Dr. Eduardo Garcia Villena.
-Doctor in Project Engineering: Environment, Quality and Prevention.
-Master in Environmental Engineering and Technology.
+Doctor in Project Engineering: Environment, Quality and Safety.
+Master in Engineering and Environmental Technology.
 Industrial Engineer.